 The plan reconfirms the bikeways recommendations of the 2018 Bicycle Master Plan.
-Any section of bikeway that requires a road diet will require a more detailed interagency operational analysis before implementation.
+Any section of bikeway that could be achieved by a road diet will require a more detailed interagency operational analysis before implementation.

-1. Georgia Avenue West Side (SBL-1)
+1. Georgia Avenue (West Side) Separated Bike Lanes